-For those not wanting a long hike but still wanting a good view, the Durango and Silverton Narrow Gauge Railroad offers 42.5 miles of history and amazing views as it winds its way from Durango to Silverton and back.
+For those not wanting a long hike or bumpy drive but still wanting a good view, the Durango and Silverton Narrow Gauge Railroad offers 42.5 miles of history and amazing views as it winds its way from Durango to Silverton and back.

 I hope this gallery of photographs can give you a sampling of the beauty that awaits in this pristine region of Colorado.
 If you have any questions about the images presented here, please do not hesitate to contact me.